Sargent

 Injuries and Fatalities: There have been no reported injuries or fatalities associated with the Sargent Fire.

-Structures Impacted: No homes, structures, or key infrastructure are currently threatened, damaged, or destroyed.
+Structures Impacted: No structures or key infrastructure have been threatened, damaged, or destroyed by the fire.

 Safety Concerns: